jaythomasv29/ever-blog/README.md

   - The hero image is placed as a background using a css property and different positioning.
   - The form and its inputs are centered using Flexbox
   - Media queries are also utilized for mobile first responsiveness to prevent overflowing of elements when on various devices.

+## <Featured> Component
+  - A CSS Grid display of featured Real Estate houses using `grid-temeplate-columns` property and `repeat()` function in css
+  - Utilized Media queries for various screen sizes to adjust CSS Grid to display in a single column.
+  - Adjusted CSS to prevent overflowing of elements when at various sizes.

+## <Secondary> Component